fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 ## Testing

 The default build command includes the unit tests but ignore the samples as well as the templates.
-This is because it takes a substantial time to complete compared to only building the projects and their unit tests (3min vs 30min).
+This is because it takes a substantial time to complete compared to only building the projects and running their unit tests (3min vs 30min).

 If you want to do a "full build", run the following command: